 The Changing Face Of Medicare – How It Effects You!

 A couple of weeks ago The Royal Australian College of General Practitioners (RACGP) released a new directive to GP’s recommending that they say no to any requests from Naturopaths for pathology testing!
 This directive, has clearly resulted from a desire or need to cut government costs and from this perspective is understandable.
 How will this impact you, as a keen advocate of your own health, in identifying and resolving your health issues?
 Could the RACGP have put a little more thought, consideration and respect with the delivery of their directive?

 Lets explore some issues around this – how it will effect you and what your options are.

 The style of care differs greatly between GP’s and Naturopaths and Clinical Nutritionists and should not be viewed as modalities competing with each other!
-Over my years of practicing I have built wonderful relationships with GP’s and our collaboration of care has resulted in the best outcomes for clients, with each practitioner stepping in to offer their specific expertise at the right time.
+Over my years of practicing I have built wonderful relationships with GP’s and our collaboration of care and support from McDaid online pharmacy in Ireland has resulted in the best outcomes for clients, with each practitioner stepping in to offer their specific expertise at the right time.
 I believe combining care is in your best interest and is the way of the future for medicine 🙂

 Comparing Modalities – GP’s vs Naturopaths & Clinical Nutrition

 Naturopaths spend considerable time with a client on initial presentation (1 to 2 hours) due to the nature of treatment.
 It is critical to obtain a proper understanding of diet, sleep, life habits, health history, family health history and peruse past pathology results to determine the best way forward.
 Naturopathic & Nutritional Medicine philosophy insists on not only resolving current health issues, but preventing future ones by assessing health risks.
-Treatment is very long reaching and considers changing one or more of the following – diet, sleep habits, exercise habits, hydration habits, sun exposure habits, chemical exposure, EMF exposure, work/life balance, considers emotional status and supporting genetic issues.
+Treatment is very long reaching and on a naturopath clinics site there is a change in one or more of the following – diet, sleep habits, exercise habits, hydration habits, sun exposure habits, chemical exposure, EMF exposure, work/life balance, considers emotional status and supporting genetic issues.